userx007/uShell/README.md

 ## 🔧 **Core Features**

 ### 1. **Input from user**
+- The command format is straightforward: `COMMAND arg1 arg2 ... argN`, where the arguments must align with the specifications set in the configuration file.
+- Any deviation in the number or type of parameters is identified and results in an error.
+- Strings that do not contain internal spaces can be used without `""` delimiters; however, if spaces are present, delimiters become required.
+- Numeric arguments are checked to ensure they fall within the declared range; if a value exceeds the allowed limits, an error is generated.
 - The maximum size of the input buffer is configurable in the global settings file: uShell/sources/ushell_settings/inc/ushell_core_settings.h, e.g.  #define uSHELL_MAX_INPUT_BUF_LEN (128U)
 - To prevent buffer overflow, the shell engine automatically blocks further user input once this limit is reached.
 When the buffer is full, the shell displays the character ] to indicate the limit has been hit and ignores any additional input.
 - In normal input mode, the user can only enter characters, delete backward using the Backspace key, or press Enter to execute the command.